geut/discovery-swarm-webrtc/README.md

   id: cuid(), // peer-id for user
   urls: [string], // urls to your socket.io endpoints
   stream: stream, // stream to replicate across peers
-  simplePeerOpts: {}, // options to your simplePeer instances }
+  simplePeer: {}, // options to your simplePeer instances }
 ```